English Language WAEC Syllabus: Below is this year’s Waec Syllabus for English. Note that this syllabus is for both internal and external candidates.

 - (iii) present a summary of specific aspects or portions of the passage;

-- (iv) avoid repetition, redundancy and extraneous material.
+- (iv) avoid repetition, redundancy, and extraneous material.

 The passage will be selected from a wide variety of suitable sources, including excerpts from narratives, dialogues and expositions of social, cultural, economic and political issues in any part of the world.

-PAPER 2:
+PAPER 2

-A. LEXIS
+- LEXIS

 In addition to items testing knowledge of the vocabulary of everyday usage (i.e. home, social relationships, common core school subjects), questions will be set to test the candidate‟s ability in the use of the more general vocabulary associated with the following fields of human activity: